Here you will find blogs and information on support available during the pandemic, updates about our services, changes to the justice system and more.

 The current government guidance has asked us to stay at home in order to mitigate the spread of Coronavirus.
 However, we know that for some women and children home is not a safe or comfortable place, and for some, the new measures could increase the risk of experiencing abuse.

 In this fast changing situation, we understand you might have questions about what to do if you are experiencing domestic abuse.
 In this blog, we answer some common questions about this including reporting to the police, where to get support, finding alternative accommodation and protections offered by the law.

-Over the past weeks, the measures against coronavirus have led us to make dramatic changes to our routines.
-Under these unprecedented circumstances, it is understandable that you may feel anxious about child contact arrangements and what this might mean for you and your children.
+Over the past months, the measures against coronavirus have led us to make dramatic changes to our routines.
+Under these circumstances, it is understandable that you may feel anxious about child contact arrangements and what this might mean for you and your children.

 We also know that things are rapidly changing, so we will keep reviewing and updating this information as we hear more.